 - Sunday AM Mass with Choir: Vested in blue cassocks, our Liturgical Choir under direction of Dr. Ryan Mullaney enhances the liturgy with repertoire ranging from the Renaissance to significant works by contemporary composers accompanied by Dr. Dennis Varley on our majestic Austin pipe organ and piano.

 - Sunday PM “Candlelight” Mass: offers a gentle atmosphere and reflective music to enhance this beautiful way to end the day.

 Compline (sung Night Prayer)

-Compline (Night Prayer), sung every Thursday night at 9:00 pm, is the last of the eight daily “Offices” in the Roman Catholic liturgy which were instituted by the early Christians to allow them “to pray unceasingly.”
+Compline (Night Prayer), sung every Thursday night, is the last of the eight daily “Offices” in the Roman Catholic liturgy which were instituted by the early Christians to allow them “to pray unceasingly.”
 Consisting of a sequence of brief Gregorian chants which offer thanks to God for the blessings of the day and ask for his protection during the coming night, Compline is a calm and reflective way to end the day.